isadri/inception/README.md

 ### Basics: Protocols, interfaces, and Ports

 A *protocol* with respect to communication and networking is a sort of language.
 Two parties that agree on a protocol can understand what the other is communicating.
 A network *interface* has an address and represents a location, and it has an IP address.
 It's common for computers to have two kinds of *interfaces*: an Ethernet interface and a loopback interface.
-An *Ethernet interface* is what you're likely most familiar with.
-It's used to connect to other interfaces and processes.
+An *Ethernet interface* is used to connect to other interfaces and processes.
 A *loopback interface* isn't connected to any other interface.

+> [!NOTE]
+> Each container has its own private loopback and a separate virtual Ethernet interface.

 A network interface is like a mailbox.
 Messages are delivered to a mailbox for recipients at that address (IP in case of network interface), and messages are taken from a mailbox to be delivered elsewhere.
 A *port* is like a recipient or a sender.
 Ports are just numbers, and each port is associated with a specific process or service.
 That's enough for the basics, let's get back to Docker networking.